Skip to content

 Cancelled.
 Declined overwrite confirmation for existing <strategy_id>_optimized Add --yes or re-confirm

-forge optimize cross-symbol
+alpha-forge optimize cross-symbol

 Optimize the same strategy across multiple symbols and find robust parameters via aggregation (mean / median / min).